 This gave MBO an undeservedly bad name.

-In truth, MBO is the heart of the modern performance appraisal process, where supervisors and supervisees agree together what their goals and aspirations should be, how those align with the company’s vision, and how the accomplishment of these will be assessed, using the now standard SMART goal definition process.
+In truth, MBO is the heart of the modern performance appraisal process, where supervisors and supervisees agree together on what their goals and aspirations should be, how those align with the company’s vision, and how the accomplishment of these will be assessed, using the now-standard SMART goal definition process.

 4DX: The Four Disciplines of Execution

 “The Four Disciplines of Execution” was published by Covey and McChesney in 2012, and is, therefore, a much more recent contribution to the Strategy Execution toolkit.

 - Focus on a small number of “Wildly Important Goals” (WIGs)

 - Identify and act on the small number of impactful activities that will drive progress

 What 4DX brings to the table is an urgency at a team level that is driven by the concept of lead metrics.

 What is it that we can do right now, how do we know we are achieving it, and how can we quickly adjust if necessary?